 1. Swap Plastic Toys for Wooden or Fabric Ones 🌳

-They last longer, look better, and can often be found secondhand.
+Lasts longer, looks great, and can often be bought secondhand.

 2. Use Cloth Napkins at Dinner 🍽️